25.8.17

 60's?
 Lucite Plastic tubes of white, green, and blue swag light.

-LOVE this globe and it is a conversation piece!
+I love this globe, and it is a conversation piece!

 Simple coffee table still had some service to share and was rescued from the road side garbage.

-The simple coffee table still had some service to share and was rescued from the roadside garbage.
-I did refinish it with sanding and light stain with a rub on varnish.
+The simple coffee table still had some life left in it and was rescued from the roadside garbage.
+I refinished it with sanding and a light stain, followed by a rub-on varnish.

-Sad to say though the rub on varnish did not waterproof the surface so it left stains for every drop.
+Sad to say, though, the varnish did not waterproof the surface, so it left stains with every drop.

-I will soon use Annie Sloan's paints to transform the surface of a few items needing a new look.
+I will soon use Annie Sloan's paints to transform the surfaces of a few items that need a new look.

 Sun bleached chair had seen better days but I dragged it home, took some blue paint and tiny stitched orange spirals into the head rest.

-The dog Ziggy loves this chair so it belongs to him now!
+The dog Ziggy loves this chair, so it's now his.

 I LOVE this chair, the size, and the overall design.

 I LOVE this chair, the size, and the overall design.
-I would love to manifest a full set of these chairs.
+I would love to manifest a complete set of these chairs.

 The country chairs had seen better days and legs were falling off etc. but I brought them home as a temporary set of chairs, slapped on some white marine enamel paint, glued the legs and threw a used RICE bag on them for seat cushions.